PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li>What am I planning to work on next? - I will be working on the frontend part of the employee profile</li>
 <li>What tasks are blocked waiting on another team member? - No blockers</li>

+#### Bharath

+<li> What tasks did I work on / complete? - Developed Backend APIs for Login and Signup with error handling edge cases </li>
+<li> What am I planning to work on next? - Start working on my assigned tasks - I will be creating the frotend screens for login, signup and integrate with the backend APIs- No Blockers </li>

 ## Week 5:

 #### Swetha